 An exclusive author interview with Katharine Tiernan

-Added about 9 months ago by Katharine Tiernan
+Added about a year ago by Katharine Tiernan

 Novelist Katharine Tiernan gives us an exclusive insight into the her latest work, Star of the Sea.